Opposition to the American Civil War: Draft dodgers

 Draft dodgers were prominent during the American Civil War.
-Between July 1863 and April 1865, four national drafts resulting in a call of 776,829 men took place, but of these men only 46,347 were held to service.
+Between July 1863 and April 1865, four national drafts resulting in a call of 776,829 men took place, but of these men, only 46,347 were held to service.
 Although most men who opposed and dodged the draft did so legally, many still refused to report to the draft office and illegally avoided it.
 Between July 1863 and December 1864, 161,224 men failed to report to service under the draft.
-The large amount of draft dodgers indicated the amount of opposition to fighting in the war.
+The large number of draft dodgers indicated the amount of opposition to fighting in the war.
 Some of the soldiers may have been peace Democrats as well as Southern sympathizers.
 Many did consist of Irish Catholics, who immigrated to the east coast and were mentioned earlier.
-Another reason immigrants avoided the draft was because they just arrived into America.
+Another reason immigrants avoided the draft was because they had just arrived in America.
 They did not want to fight and die for a country they had only been in for a short time.
 The Confederate States of America issued its first draft that called upon all able-bodied white males aged from eighteen to thirty-five to fight.
 However, it changed the draft age from seventeen to fifty.
 The extreme broadening of the draft age could have increased the opposition to the war.
-Although there were some draft dodgers that simply did not desire to fight, but did not oppose the war.
+Although there were some draft dodgers that simply did not desire to fight but did not oppose the war.